 If you have opted for the condition report, make sure you check for rot, cracks, crumbling woodwork, and other obvious but concealable faults, particularly in your child’s bedroom-to-be.

-Buying the house itself is the tough part, but only the beginning of the journey.
+Buying the house itself is the tough part, you might want to consider an FHA Loan, but only the beginning of the journey.

 With no landlord, the homeowner will now be responsible for his own repairs.

 There may be DIY costs that soon accumulate, and some can be more difficult than others.
 As well as paint, wallpaper, brushes and other items, you may have to replace the odd tap or skirting board, or in a worst case scenario, a whole boiler.
 The simplest advice is to take a knowledgeable person around the house when inspecting, who may be able to give an appraisal of costs.
 And don’t forget monthly bills ranging from council tax to TV licence to house insurance.